begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Origin/Readme.md

     _Origin in-game_: **Enable Origin In-Game**.

-5. If you don't have the game files, install them, but if you do, you can add them:
+4. If you don't have the game files, install them, but if you do, you can add them:

     Symlink the Titanfall2 folder to /path/to/northstar-client/drive_c/Program Files (x86)/Origin Games

     Origin->right click on Titanfall 2->Locate Game, and it will verify the game files.

-6. In the Titanfall2 folder, create a file `run_northstar.txt` and type `1` in it ([source](https://github.com/R2Northstar/NorthstarLauncher/pull/19)).
+5. In the Titanfall2 folder, create a file `run_northstar.txt` and type `1` in it ([source](https://github.com/R2Northstar/NorthstarLauncher/pull/19)).

+    Alternatively, you can also use the `-northstar` launch option.

 After that, the game should be ready to play!